-In recent years, the drama department has been a member of the Schools Club Project, in collaboration with the Old Vic theatre.
-This has given students outstanding access to live productions and the creative processes involved, through workshops that have explored performance and design aspects of the productions seen.
+For the last two years the drama department has been a member of the Schools Club Project, in collaboration with the Old Vic theatre.
+This has given students outstanding access to live productions, and the creative processes involved, through workshops that have explored performance and design aspects of the productions seen.